mythaxis/mythaxis.github.io/content/issue-38/something-else.md

 “Piper’s right,” Ms. Anderlik says, staring at the silhouette on the window.
 “It could be a trick.”
 She swallows hard.
 One of her thumbnails rakes against the other.

 The art room is silent for ten more seconds, save Mark’s open palms patting the safety glass, conspicuously quiet.
-Shadows hang like cobwebs from the corners of our classroom, spread across the floor, drape across our faces.
+Shadows hang like cobwebs from the corners of the classroom, spread across the floor, drape across our faces.

 “Please,” Mark says again.
 He grabs the door knob and shakes it.
 The door clatters in the frame, rattles the pane of glass.